 Keep Your Pets Safe this Halloween

-If you are like me, your doorbell is your dog.
+If you are like me, your dog IS your doorbell.
 But when people ring your actual doorbell, all hell breaks loose.
-Especially when you have young kids in the house, the dogs barking at someone ringing (or knocking) at the door can cause unnecessary stress, both for you and your dogs.
+Especially when you have young kids in the house, the dogs barking at someone ringing (or knocking) at the door can cause unnecessary stress, both for you and your family.
 Normally, this stress lasts for just a few minutes, but on holidays like Halloween, when friends and neighbors are knocking every few minutes, it can send your pets over the edge.

-On top of doorbell stress, holidays like Halloween come with a lot of extra noise and new people and can cause stress, which can increase the risk of runaways and fear-based responses in dogs, like aggression.
+On top of doorbell stress, holidays like Halloween come with a lot of extra noise and new people can increase the risk of runaways and fear-based responses in dogs, like aggression.
 Not only that, but candy and candles can pose an extra safety risk for your furry friends.

 Rather than let your pets spend the evening in fear, there are a few ways you can alleviate stress this Halloween.

 Make sure to put your pets favorite toy and bed in the room where they will be riding out the holiday.
 You may also find that playing classical music at a low volume helps keep them calm.
-Additionally, give them a toy that will occupy their mind for a bit (for example, a treat puzzle toy or a toy with peanut butter inside).
+I play classical music at my rescue farms and it has worked beautifully.
+Additionally, try giving them a toy that will occupy their mind for a bit (for example, a treat puzzle toy or a toy with peanut butter inside).
 Check on them periodically and give them lots of snuggles.

 One of the biggest concerns on holidays — especially holidays when the door is being opened constantly — is a pet running away.
 Pay close attention to your dogs and cats when opening the door if you have chosen not to give them their own space.